Writing Chemistry in Romance

-Stages of Chemistry
+Stages of Romantic Chemistry

 Physical Attraction: This probably needs no explanation, but it’s basically lust.
-Two people who find the other sexually appealing.
+Two people find the other sexually appealing.
 In many romances, the connection between the characters starts at this.

 Emotional Attraction: Essentially this is love, but it speaks to a connection that is soul deep.
+This is the end goal in a romance novel.

 This is where things get tricky in a romance because chemistry is a bit like porn; you can’t easily explain it, but you know it when you see it.

 Many novice writers tend to use telling to describe chemistry.
 “He was hot and she wanted him.”
+Or they’re too technical, writing details of tab A inserted into slot B.

-Successful chemistry though is shown through the senses.
+Successful chemistry is shown through the senses.

 When it comes to writing chemistry or even just emotion, I always ask: